mindspank/writing/intro-to-d3js.md

 D3js is not a subsition for Qlik Sense normal charts but sometimes you want a very specific chart for a specific purpose.
 Or maybe you want to create a highly interactive story that uses Qlik Sense data and our unique association engine.
 Perhaps that boring old annual report could be turned into a interactive data graphic?

 ##But everyone keeps telling me D3 is super hard!
 And they are probably correct, D3 has a little bit of a learning curve but once you master it it becomes a great tool.
 D3 is based around 3 core technologies, JavaScript, HTML and SVG.
-Some previous expereince with these three greatly helps you getting started with D3 and the Qlik APIs.
+Some previous experience with these three greatly helps you getting started with D3 and the Qlik APIs.
 This was the first article in a multi-part series on how to get started with D3js and Qlik Sense.
 In the next article we will cover how to build your first D3 graph together with Qlik Sense.